TomasS666/real-time-web-1920/README.md

 ### Events which require more explaination
 #### Visitor
 * ```show is deleted``` : when the artist removes a show it goes a little different then POSTING.
 The DELETE method is not supported in HTML5 forms.
 To my surprise.
 (You learn all the time).
-So when I delete one of my shows as an Artist, I check the clicked target within the show list > when it's a button within the show, I use the room_id as identifier because other data is left out on purpose, I emit that room id directly to
+So when I delete one of my shows as an Artist, I check the clicked target within the show list > when it's a button within the show article, I use the room_id as identifier because other data is left out on purpose, I emit that room id directly to the clients who are watching their overview.
+I wanted to use the database as source of truth for this too just like when I add a new show.
+But I found out it's not possible to receive the deleted fullDocument within the change stream because once the operation of deletion is complete, there is not document anymore to notify about.
+I expected that it would be deleted and then at least you would get a last change of receiving the deleted doc.
+But it doesn't work like that.

-###

 ## Data manipulation
 * Adding users
-* User roles with different rights
+* User roles with different privileges
 * Video and audio streaming
 * Realtime show updates with change streams
 * Deleting shows and communicating that to clients